fishjam-cloud/documentation/versioned_docs/version-0.23.0/api/server-python/fishjam.md

 ```python
 class PeerOptions:
 ```
-Options specific to a WebRTC Peer
+Options specific to a WebRTC Peer.

+Attributes:
+- enable_simulcast: Enables the peer to use simulcast.
+- metadata: Peer metadata.
+- subscribe_mode: Configuration of peer's subscribing policy.

 ### __init__
 ```python